jpicht/azcat/README.md

 go install github.com/jpicht/azcat/cmd/multi/...
 ```

-This will install the four standalone tools `azcat`, `azls`, `azput` and `azrm` into
+This will install the five standalone tools `azcat`, `azls`, `azping`, `azput` and `azrm` into
 your `$GOPATH/bin/` directory.

 There is a fifth tool called `azblob` which can be used in scenarios where more than one function is needed, but saving on size is necessary.
-It can either be used directly, but the command line options are a bit clunky and subject to change, or four symlinks (
+It can either be used directly, but the command line options are a bit clunky and subject to change, or five symlinks (
-`azcat`, `azls`, `azput` and `azrm`) can be created pointing to it, and it behaves (nearly) exactly like these tools.
+`azcat`, `azls`, `azping`, `azput` and `azrm`) can be created pointing to it, and it behaves (nearly) exactly like these tools.